Nirilith/Nirilith/README.md

 ###

 <p data-importer="text" align="center">My name is Niri!
-I enjoy a very wide variety of music and games! <br>some example music genres are: hyperpop/scenecore, breakcore, dnb, the list goes on...Basically I'm always listening to music.<br><br>I have unmedicated ADHD and Anxiety so there Is a very high chance I will not start a conversation with you myself and may forget to respond to whispers or guestbook signs. remember: I'm probably scared of you.</p>
+I enjoy a very wide variety of music and games!
+I also make Stamps and Blinkies sometimes. <br>some example music genres are: hyperpop/scenecore, breakcore, dnb, the list goes on...Basically I'm always listening to music.<br><br>I have unmedicated ADHD and Anxiety so there Is a very high chance I will not start a conversation with you myself and may forget to respond to whispers or guestbook signs. remember: I'm probably scared of you.</p>

 ###